carrierwaveuploader/carrierwave/README.md

 #### More Flexible

-Many of the things you can do in Merb Upload are hard, or impossible to do in other file upload plugins, and have previously required you to roll your own.
+Many of the things you can do in Stapler are hard, or impossible to do in other file upload plugins, and have previously required you to roll your own.
 Now you can get all the flexibility without having to write low level stuff.

 #### Easy to extend

-Merb Upload has support for a few different image manipulation libraries.
-These need *no* code to hook into Merb Upload, because they are simple modules.
+Stapler has support for a few different image manipulation libraries.
+These need *no* code to hook into Stapler, because they are simple modules.
 If you want to write your own manipulation library (doesn't need to be for images), you can do the same.

 ## Using Amazon S3

 You'll need to configure a bucket, access id and secret key like this:

-    Merb::BootLoader.before_app_loads do
     Stapler.config[:s3][:access_key_id] = 'xxxxxx'
     Stapler.config[:s3][:secret_access_key] = 'xxxxxx'
     Stapler.config[:s3][:bucket] = 'name_of_bucket'

-    end
+Do this in an initializer in Rails, and in a `before_app_loads` block in Merb.

 And then in your uploader, set the storage to :s3